Wologman/Kaytoo/README.md

 - The model architecture is currently the same as my BirdCLEF 2024 submission.
 Image classification on Mel Spectrograms, but with an attention layer applied along the frequency axis.
 Training on 10 second samples, but inferring on 5 seconds by seperating the feature maps before global pooling.

-- It is trained on internal DOC data, currently 93 species, 250,000 training samples.
+- It is trained on internal DOC data, currently 87 species, 290,000 training samples.

-- Infers on 9 hours of .wav files per minute on my Dell G7 using 2 cores and an NVIDIA 1060.
+- Infers on 9 hours of .wav files per minute on my Dell G7 using 2 cores and an NVIDIA 1060 (Linux).
+- It also runs (slowly) on a more typical corporate Dell Latitude 3420, on  Windows with a MX450 GPU.